Observational Data Processing at NCEP

 As such, a special application has been designed at NCEP which provides user-friendly access to the BUFR files through a series of FORTRAN and C subroutines in a machine independent BUFR library (called BUFRLIB).
 These routines allow one to encode or decode data into BUFR using mnemonics to represent the data.
 The mnemonics are associated with BUFR descriptors in a special version of the Tables A, B, C and D. When a BUFR file is created, the mnemonic table is read in from an external location and is itself encoded into BUFR messages at the top of the output file.
 These messages have Table A data category (message type) 11 (BUFR tables).
 This allows each BUFR file to be "self defined".
 No external tables are needed to decode data out of the file.

-NCEP Central Operations has written a BUFRLIB software user guide which provides a detailed explanation of the NCEP BUFRLIB subroutines along with other useful information on BUFR as it is used at NCEP.
+The NCEP BUFRLIB team has written a BUFRLIB software user guide which provides a detailed explanation of the NCEP BUFRLIB subroutines along with other useful information on BUFR as it is used at NCEP.
 Click here to view a sample Fortran code which uses BUFRLIB routines to encode reports into a BUFR file.

 1. NCEP receives the majority of its data from the Global Telecommunications System (GTS) and the National Environmental Satellite, Data, and Information Service (NESDIS).